adityam/filter/README.md

 The filter module outputs some diagnostic information on the console output to indicate what is happening.
 Loading of the module is indicated by:

-    loading         : ConTeXt User Module / Filter
+    loading         : ConTeXt User Module / Filter (ver: <date>)

-Whenever a filter is executed, the expanded name of the command is displayed.
+Whenever a filter is defined the expanded name of the command is displayed.
 For example, for the markdown filter we get:

     t-filter        > command : pandoc -w context -o markdown-temp-markdown.tex markdown-temp-markdown.tmp